 Caridina is peaceful, non-aggressive, and non-territorial.
 Such temperament makes them the first-rate choice in terms of tank mates.
 Despite that, their dwarf size to (only an inch) and shyness are the drawbacks since they are easily startled by big-sized fish or threatened by predators.
 Hence, you would be very careful of the species you pair them with.
 Generally, most fishkeepers will go with the same-species.
 You can let Caridina live with other kinds of dwarf shrimp which share similar temperament and endure the similar living conditions.
 With this option, you could take less effort to maintain and care for the lives of them.

 However, if you want to diversify your aquarium, you could consider snails or peaceful fish which dwell mainly in the middle or top of the tank.
-For the snails, Ramshorn snails, Nerite snails, Malaysian trumpet snails are highly recommended.
+For the freshwater snails, Ramshorn snails, Nerite snails, Malaysian trumpet snails are highly recommended.
 For fish, you could choose Pygmy corydoras catfish, Blue-eyed rainbowfish, Ember tetras, Emerald dwarf rasboras or the like.

 Caridina is nocturnal.
 The characteristic reflects their life in wild habitat – avoiding predators who actively present themselves during daytime.
 You will often see them crawling around the aquarium when the night comes, searching for food or simply gathering with their fellow-species.
 They prefer living in large groups which normally contain 6 to 10 specimens.
 This way will make them less vulnerable and encourage them to be more active.